andrevidela/Research-report/Thesis/index.md

 ### Invertible functions

 Yet another use of linearity is to use them to implement _invertible functions_.
 That is functions that have a counterpart that can undo their actions.
 Such functions are extremely common in practice but aren't usually described in terms of their ability to be undone.
-Here are a couple example
+Here are a couple of examples:

 - Addition and subtraction
 - `::` and `tail`